EuropeanRespiratorySociety/ERSMainWebsite/readme.md

 ## Fullpage websites

-You just need to add the class `.ers-full-screen` to the `.ers-wrapper` or you can use the class`.ers-full-screen-with-metanav` in order to keep the metanavigation (left sidebar)
+You just need to add the class `.ers-full-screen` to the `.ers-wrapper` or you can use the class `.ers-full-screen-with-metanav` in order to keep the metanavigation (left sidebar).
+Use `.ers-full-screen-with-metanav-and-main-nav` to keep the main navigation of the website.

 ## Blue or White header

 Add the class `.ers-blue-header` or `.ers-white-header` to the `.ers-wrapper` in order to change the color.
 The blue is intended for myERS the white for the ERS main website.

+## Special test routes

+Add to any url:
+* `/white` to see the white header
+* `/fullscreen` to see the website in fullscreen
+* `/fullscreen-metanav` to see the website in fullscreen with the metanavigation only
+* `/fullscreen-metanav-mainnav` to see the website in fullscreen with the metanavigation and the mainnavigation

+You can see a "real" example here `/pages/fullpage`